Did you know oral health is closely linked to overall health? Keeping your teeth, mouth, and gums healthy is an essential part of your well-being.

 Many people know the importance of brushing their teeth — which is great! — but there is another crucial step for caring for your mouth: flossing.

 Along with removing any debris that may be stuck in your teeth after eating, flossing helps reduce plaque, stimulate the gums, and lower inflammation.

 For those who find flossing difficult (young children, individuals with arthritis), the right tools can make it far easier to maintain a flossing routine.
 Ask your dentist if you need a recommendation for a flossing tool.

-The general recommendation for brushing is to do it at least twice a day.
-However, it is important to make sure that at least of one brush sessions is before you go to bed.
+The general recommendation for good oral health is to brush your teeth at least twice a day.
+However, it is important to make sure that at least one of these brushing sessions is before you go to bed.

 Brushing before bed rids the mouth of any plaque and germs that have accumulated during the day and prevents them from building up further while you sleep.